artur-martsinkovskyi/artur-martsinkovskyi.github.io/_posts/2019-05-25-dsls-are-hoax.md

 After all of this, you might have though that I deem DSLs to be a totally bad idea.
 I don't.
 I dislike them only when they are developed to display some business domain or to be handed over to regular users, non-programmers.
 If it is developed for programmers or for the domain that does not change frequently it is perfectly fine.
 There are AWK, RSpec, EJS, Emacs Lisp, bash scripts and a lot of others that are cool because their domains are steady and they are used by professionals.

 P.S.
 I hate Gherkin, Cucumber and other DSLs that let you write the tests that "read like English", but that is the conent for another story.

+**EDIT:** After having read the comments on Hackernews and Reddit, I've changed my mind a bit.
+Yeah, SQL, TeX, Excel scripting and things alike them(e.g. general-purpose tooling that does not focus on any particular domain and works solving a general problem) mostly work properly and serve as a nice bridge between professionals and their tools allowing people to enhance their work with a bit of coding.
+They do apply as successful DSLs.
+The DSL fashion I oppose in that article is the faishon of self-baked business-specific tools that are intented to be used by users that are not programmers or even tech people.
+Those require much more effort than a regular system and are seldom to be done well.
+So it is better to think twice before creating your own DSL unless you're solving a problem that will last relatively permanent in formulation for ages.